 Despite all this we made steady progress, until the audio recorder froze up- apparently a freak memory glitch.
 After shutting it down, the recorder wouldn’t turn on.
 We didn’t have a backup recorder, and no electronics stores in the area were open on Sunday.
 But a couple hours later my brother managed to access the files via his laptop, deleted the bad file, and we were back in business (with only the one track lost).

 We had to be out by 11 pm, but knew we wouldn’t finish.
 As I was taking a break in the lobby, another security guard just happened by, asking when we’d be done.
 After explaining he said, “I’ll be on campus until 7 am, so I could just lock you in if you’ll be done before then.”
 Very cool, luck was on our side for a change.

 By that time my neck was feeling very sore from wearing a stiff collared shirt for so long.
 It turned out I had developed a nasty rash and by the time we finished, blisters ringed my neck.

 We continued on, but between a heavy piano action and overplaying, my old tendon problem started acting up (sudden pain shooting from elbow to hand followed by tingly numbness… not good).
-I took more breaks, took some anti-inflammatory drugs, and worked my way through the rest of the killer pieces- without crippling myself.
+I took more breaks, took some ibuprofen, and worked my way through the rest of the killer pieces… without crippling myself.

 There were a few minor issues with the manufacturing process (and then UPS broke 100 CDs), but in the end I’m very pleased with the results.